Shezz7/offsec/insecure-deserialization/python-deserialization.md

 admin
 ```

-## Manipulating the behaviour of pickling/unpickling
+## Manipulating the behavior of pickling/unpickling

 Pickle provides a way to execute arbitrary commands through the use of its ```__reduce__()``` method.
 To understand how this is possible, we must first take a look at the working of the ```__reduce__()``` method.